boostercloud/docs-site/source/includes/_application-api.md

 GraphQL uses two existing protocols:

 - _HTTP_ for `mutation` and `query` operations
-- _Websocket_ for `subscription` operations
+- _WebSocket_ for `subscription` operations

-The reason for the Websocket protocol is that, in order for subscriptions to work, there must be a way for the server to send data to clients when it is changed.
+The reason for the WebSocket protocol is that, in order for subscriptions to work, there must be a way for the server to send data to clients when it is changed.
 HTTP doesn't allow that, as it is the client the one which always initiates the request.

 This is the reason why Booster provisions two main URLs: the **httpURL** and the **websocketURL** (you can see them after